Portalum/Portalum.Zvt/README.md

 ```

 ## TestUi
-With the Portalum.Payment.Zvt.TestUi you can test the different ZVT functions.
+With the Portalum.Zvt.TestUi you can test the different ZVT functions.

 ### To use the tool, the following steps must be performed